Stone Wolf employs Meduza Stealer to hack Russian companies

 - Attackers keep on expanding their arsenal of commercial malware.
 This once again highlights the importance of monitoring underground resources.

-The adversaries disseminate an archive named Dostavka_Promautomatic.zip
+The adversaries disseminate an archive named Dostavka_Promautomatic.zip.
+The archive contains:

 - a

-digital signature file - a
+.p7sdigital signature file - a

-, a malicious link to Meduza Stealer
+.docxlegitimate document used as a decoy Scan_127-05_24_dostavka_13.05.2024.pdf.url, a malicious link to Meduza Stealer

 Opening the malicious link triggers the loading and execution of a file hosted on a remote SMB server.